axmand/karma-rollup-mocha/README.md

 ```
 karma start
 ```
-if you confirm tha all of your tests success,build 'bundle.js' as an output.
+If you confirmed that all of your tests runs well,you can build 'bundle.js' as an output.
 ### install rollup ###
 ```
 npm install -g rollup